devareus/Eclectic-Token-Sniper/README.md

 - TokenFromTopicNo: 0, 1 or 2.
 Gets the token address from one of the event's topics.
 - ProcessTransaction: Use the customisable transaction rules for further analysis of the transaction that triggered the event.
 The combination of the Event Sniper + Transaction Sniper rules (but with AddLiquiditySniperBlocks off) allows the bot to only receive and analyse relevant transactions, instead of analysing every single mined transaction in every block, saving in both computing resources and node requests.
 But in many cases, you won't even need this, as you'll have enough information in the event and could use the previous options.

+- BuyPercentageOfTxValue: If set, the bot will calculate the amount to buy based on the value of the transaction that triggered the event, up to the maximum amount specified in the AmountToBuy setting.
+For instance, if the transaction's value was 1 BNB and this is set to 50:
+  - AmountToBuy is 0.75 -> 0.5 BNB will be bought
+  - AmountToBuy is 0.25 -> 0.25 BNB will be bought

 And, as usual, you can also set:

 - ParametersSet, AddToWatchList and RemoveFromWatchListAfterMinutes: They work exactly as for the [Telegram Sniper](#telegram-sniper).